Dr Illan Wall

 Biography

-Illan rua Wall joined the Law school as a Lecturer in 2024.
+Illan rua Wall joined the Law school as a Lecturer in 2024 at the University of Galway.
 Previously he was Professor of Law at the Warwick Law School, where he Co-Directed the Centre for Critical Legal Studies.
 He holds an Honorary Professorial Fellowship from the University of Warwick.

 Illan works on critical legal theory, particularly using legal geography, affect studies and the broad continental philosophy tradition.
 He applies these insights to questions of rights, protest, strikes, revolt, policing and security.
 He has published on key debates around sovereignty, constituent power, and legal affect.
 He is author of Law and Disorder (Routledge 2021), Human Rights and Constituent Power (Routledge 2012) and editor of The Critical Legal Pocketbook (2021) and New Critical Legal Thinking (Routledge 2012).
 He has published in leading cultural studies, socio-legal and critical legal journals.